 Horse Racing Betting in Ohio

 Horse racing betting is permitted in Ohio both online and at any of the state’s seven horse racing tracks and one off-track betting (OTB) location.
 A law passed in 2011 allowed tracks to install video-lottery terminals (VLTs) which are similar to slot machines.
-Today, you can visit any racetrack to watch live horse races or test your luck at the VLTs.
+Today, fans may visit any racetrack to watch and bet on live horse races.

 The Ohio State Racing Commission oversees all horse racing and parimutuel wagering within the state.
 The commission’s mission statement is to protect, preserve and promote horse racing in Ohio.